Welcome to our First Blog post! L

-It was owned by an older couple who purchased from an older couple who couldn’t use it anymore due to health concerns.
+It was owned by an older couple who purchased it from an older couple who couldn’t use it anymore due to health concerns.
 The couple we purchased it from had never taken it out or used it either.
 They also ran into a health crisis.
 So, this beauty was not used very often and was in much better shape – and within our budget!

 The months of snow and cold here in Colorado gave me plenty of time to research.
-After planning out our summer trips, buying fabric and looking for cabinet hardware, I couldn’t stand letting our RV sit out in storage for another weekend.
+After planning out our summer trips, buying fabric, and looking for cabinet hardware, I couldn’t stand letting our RV sit out in storage for another weekend.
 The first warm weekend, I convinced my hubby that we could start on a few things sooner vs. later.
-We brought her home and decided that if we plugged into the house, ran the heater during the night (at night the temps were still in the 20’s-30’s) the paint would dry and cure just fine.
+We brought her home and decided that if we plugged into the house, and ran the heater during the night (at night the temps were still in the ’20s-’30s) the paint would dry and cure just fine.

 We brought her home and I started removing the valances and mini blinds inside.
-It was fairly simple and straightforward, about 8-10 screws holding each one onto the wall.
+It was fairly simple and straightforward, with about 8-10 screws holding each one onto the wall.
 I removed 4 valances and then, well, we went a little crazy with the demo!

 Our unit is a 2000 Fleetwood Pace Arrow M34N.
-There were two different pocket style sliding doors between the bedroom/bathroom and bathroom/main cabin area.
-We decided to remove those pocket style doors and hang a curtain for separation from the bathroom bedroom.
+There were two different pocket-style sliding doors between the bedroom/bathroom and bathroom/main cabin area.
+We decided to remove those pocket-style doors and hang a curtain for separation from the bathroom bedroom.
 We also removed the mirrored and brass closet doors and chose to use a curtain instead (Now our closet does have shelves with a “lip” so items don’t slide off).

-We removed the valance and this wall type mounted unit in the bedroom that had sliding mirrored type doors/window coverings.
+We removed the valance and this wall-type mounted unit in the bedroom that had sliding mirrored-type doors/window coverings.
 We removed several mirrors throughout that were mounted on the walls as well.
 These mirrors were a major PAIN to remove!

 After cleaning the cabinets with TSP, we were ready to start painting.
 Note: if you are considering redoing any type of wood cabinets, cleaning with the TSP is a must!
 We’ve done this before with our home kitchen cabinets and it helped the paint/stain to really adhere well.

-We removed all the cabinet fronts, drawers, etc. and painted.
+We removed all the cabinet fronts, drawers, etc., and painted.
 We also painted the cabinets themselves.
 We used a Valspar cabinet enamel paint from Lowes to paint the cabinets.
-We did the uppers in a white and the lower in gray.
+We did the uppers in white and the lower in gray.
 In the bedroom, we did the drawer fronts and cabinet doors in gray and the cabinets themselves in white.

 We also reused the hinges and spray painted them with Rust-Oleum spray paint.
 This was about the farthest we got the first weekend.

 Weekend #2 – we decided to do even more.
 After reinstalling all the cabinets and drawers we did a lot of touch up.
 I used some upholstery fabric from Joanne Fabrics and sewed up some curtains to replace the valances we had removed.
 I used silver command hooks and some very basic curtain rods to hang the curtains.
 I also hemmed up the 2 curtains I had purchased – 1 for the bedroom/bathroom separation and one curtain for the closet.
 They were both too long – so hemming them up was fairly easy.

-After looking at some of the tan fabrics that were still in place – I found some brush on fabric dye and dyed the top trim on the dinette, the remaining window valances and the fabric above the bed.
+After looking at some of the tan fabrics that were still in place – I found some brush-on fabric dye and dyed the top trim on the dinette, the remaining window valances, and the fabric above the bed.
 I used the fabric creations brush on dye/paint.

 Since I didn’t want to replace or dye the couch, I found a super soft velvet cover for the couch on Amazon.
 Since our son sleeps on the couch when we travel, it needed to be a soft cover.
 This one worked out perfectly.